 After an undergraduate degree at the University of Birmingham, I qualified as a clinical psychologist in 1997, having trained on the Salomons course, Canterbury Christ Church University.
 My career in psychology has spanned a number of NHS roles in adult mental health services, with a particular interest in working with adults given a diagnosis of psychosis, and their families.
+This has included a range of different service contexts, such as Assertive Outreach, Rehabilitation Inpatient Services and Early Intervention in Psychosis community teams.
 I'm a member of the BPS Division of Clinical Psychology, with active membership of the Psychosis and Complex Mental Health (PCMH) Faculty, the Intellectual Disabilities Faculty and the Group of Trainers in Clinical Psychology.
 For three years I was co-lead of the Family Interventions Network of the PCMH faculty.
+I'm passionate about bringing more family inclusive ways of working to routine adult mental health care, in recogntion of the central role played by social networks in peoples' recovery, as well as the impact on the well-being of relatives and friends when someone close is in distress.

 Publications and research outputs